-When browsing archives on the Archive view tab, you may encounter a backup with the transport of the interview is marked for deletion but cannot be deleted immediately because other backups depend on it and consolidation is either not possible or disabled by retention rules.
+When browsing archives on the Archive view tab, you may encounter a backup with the icon.
+This icon means that the backup is marked for deletion but cannot be deleted immediately for any of the following reasons:

+- Other backups depend on it, but consolidation is either not possible or disabled by retention rules. - The backup is stored on a tape.

 You cannot perform any operation on backups marked for deletion.
 They disappear from the Archive view after they are physically deleted.
-This happens when all of the dependent backups are also deleted, or at next cleanup after you enable consolidation in the retention rules.
+This happens when all of the dependent backups are also deleted, or when the tape is overwritten, or at next cleanup after you enable consolidation in the retention rules.